The tutorial also assumes you have [node with npm](🔗) and [git](🔗) installed.

 Percy has highlighted what's changed visually in the app!
 Snapshots with the largest changes are shown first You can click on the highlight to reveal the underlying screenshot.

 If you scroll down, you'll see that no other test cases were impacted by our changes to the 'Clear completed' button.
 The unchanged snapshots appear grouped together at the bottom of the list.

 From here, you can try making your own changes to the app and tests, if you like.
-If you do, re-run the tests and you'll see any visual changes reflected in Percy.
+If you do, re-run the tests, and then you'll see any visual changes reflected in Percy.

-This tutorial used an app with Protractor tests and Percy already added—you can see the example app on GitHub and to learn how to add Percy to your own Protractor tests.
+This tutorial used an app with Protractor tests and Percy already added.
+You can see how we [added Percy to the example Protactor tests](🔗), or check out the [docs](🔗) to learn how to add Percy to your own Protractor tests.